 MUSICAL WAINSGATE

-There are also people interred at Wainsgate from other musical traditions – Duncan Smethurst, Chris Yates, Max Howarth, and no doubt others we haven’t discovered yet.
+There are also people interred at Wainsgate from other musical traditions – Duncan Smethurst, Chris Yates, Charles Francis Henesy, and no doubt others we haven’t discovered yet.

-(Thanks to Kay Deighton (Marjorie Crowther’s daughter) for providing photographs and other archive material)
+(Thanks to Kay Deighton for providing many of the photographs and other archive material in this section)

 Click on the LINKS to find out more…..